Kieninger/HomeAndBuildingAutomation/LectureDays/24_05_2016/discussion.md

     * Team Con
 * Simpsons Video Part 1
 * Team Pro introduction (60-120 sec)
+	* Alex

-All hapenns with a tap on the smartphone or even with a voice command Increases security
+		* All hapenns with a tap on the smartphone or even with a voice command
+		* Increases security
-Much saver
+		* Much saver
-Smart home
+		* Smart home
-Just a tap away
+		* Just a tap away
+	* Stefan

-Single point of control
+		* Single point of control
-Lights go on automatically
+		* Lights go on automatically
-Sound systems turn on automatically
+		* Sound systems turn on automatically
-Much more cheaper now
+		* Much more cheaper now

 * Simspons Video Part 2
 * Team Con introduction (60-120 sec)

-Konrad:
+	* Konrad
-Not secure enough to use
+		* Not secure enough to use
-Privacy issues
+		* Privacy issues
-Daily hacker attacks
+		* Daily hacker attacks
-Unsecured cameras -> Reality
+		* Unsecured cameras -> Reality
-Spion of government
+		* Spion of government
-Hardware expensive
+		* Hardware expensive

-PJ:
+	* PJ
-Costs
+		* Costs
-Spend on other things
+		* Spend on other things
-Don't see any benift
+		* Don't see any benift

 * Topic 1: **Comfort**
     * Is it really easier to control the light with your smartphone in your bedroom while you are in the bedroom?
     * What to do if you cannot find your smartphone and it's dark in the flat?

 * Pro
-Smartphone is always with you
+	* Smartphone is always with you
-Make coffee from your bedroom
+	* Make coffee from your bedroom
-Not necessary always with smartphone, a lot access Coffee ready when you are there
+	* Not necessary always with smartphone, a lot access
+	* Coffee ready when you are there
-Shooping -> Door is opened automatically
+	* Shooping -> Door is opened automatically
-Depends on the user
+	* Depends on the user

-* Con 1
+* Con
-Coffee maschine: Still setup a filter, add coffee and press a butoton -> Not refill -> Still need to prepare It really has an impact to our live, if something is broken Adds more possible problems
+	* Coffee maschine: Still setup a filter, add coffee and press a butoton -> Not refill -> Still need to prepare
+	* It really has an impact to our live, if something is broken
+	* Adds more possible problems
-Door automatically opened -> Really insecure
+	* Door automatically opened -> Really insecure

-Thomas
-Best option for home remote
--> Not everthing with smartphone
--> Control unit sin every room

 * Topic 2: **Costs**
     * What are the savings per year compared with the initial costs?